breuerfelix/breuerfelix.github.io/_drafts/splitkb.md

 category: blog
 ---

+ChatGPT 3.5 prompt:

+expand the following article to be published on a technology blog and optimize it with seo, keep the markdown formatting:

 TLDR; An alpinist does not climb the Mount Everest in sneakers.
 Why should you?

 ## Optimised for the Operator (aka.
 YOU)

 Did you ever wonder why the keyboard layout is staggered?
 It is because old mechanical typing machines couldn't be constructed with a matrix layout like most of the split keyboards have.
+prompt: write something about the history of keyboard layouts and why a matrix split keyboard layout is more ergonomic

 ## Your thumb is bored

 One key for two fingers?
 What the f* is this sh*?
-Your index finger should handle 6 keys but the thumb only .5 ...
+Your index finger should handle 6 keys but the thumb only 0.5 keys ...
 I don't know about this weird keyboard design.
 A split keyboard has at least one or two seperate keys per thumb.
 I mapped backspace, enter and a layer switch to these additional keys.
 I finally found a purpose for my thumbs (which are actually the strongest fingers on the hand)!